CWCroghan/project-one/README.md

   ### Dashboard
-We utilized Tableau to develop and host our interactive dashboard, which seamlessly connects to our Postgres database hosted on AWS through a direct connection.
+We utilized Tableau to develop and host our interactive dashboard which connects to our dataset through a csv file that can be updated.

 You can access our comprehensive dashboard by visiting the link [Dashboard](https://public.tableau.com/app/profile/johnte.williams/viz/Project5_16856518785170/Project1?publish=yes)